-Potato Curry in Yogurt Sauce or Dahi Aloo – An easy and delicious comfort food with minimal ingredients made in the Instant Pot.
-This curry is made with just two main ingredients, potatoes and yogurt, tempered with cumin seeds, ginger and flavorful spices.
-Enjoy it with puri, paratha or rice for a satisfying meal.
+Potato Yogurt Curry or Dahi Aloo – An easy and delicious comfort food made with minimal ingredients.
+This curry is made with just two main ingredients: potatoes and yogurt, tempered with cumin seeds, ginger, and flavorful spices.
+Make it in the instant pot or stovetop with this easy recipe.
+Enjoy it with puri, paratha, or rice for a satisfying meal.

 I love how easily and quickly this dish comes together.
-This curry does not have onion or garlic and is great to enjoy while fasting.
+This curry does not have onion or garlic and is great to enjoy while fasting during Navratri.
 If you don’t have many veggies at home and want to make dinner quickly, this is the dish you are looking for!

-Here is my mom-in-law’s method to make this curry.
+Here is my mom-in-law’s method of making this curry.
 She would boil potatoes first, then peel and cut them.
-Then in a pan add the tempering, spices, water and yogurt.
+Then, add the tempering, spices, water, and yogurt in a pan.
 Cook until it comes to a boil, then add the potatoes and simmer for 10-15 minutes.

 This method is great if you have boiled potatoes or you boil potatoes for your weekly meal prep.
 This potato curry will come together in 10 minutes if you have boiled potatoes.

-Now I wanted to make this in the instant pot and as a one-pot dish.
+I wanted to make this as a one-pot recipe in the pressure cooker or instant pot.
 So here is the method I used.

 How to make Dahi Wale Aloo in the Pressure Cooker?

-I skipped boiling the potatoes separately, and just added raw cut potatoes after the tempering and pressure cooked them with some water.
-Then I did a quick release and added whisked yogurt while stirring continuously.
-That is all, garnish and Dahi Aloo are ready to enjoy!
+I skipped boiling the potatoes separately and just added raw-cut potatoes after tempering and pressure-cooked them with some water.
+Then I did a quick release and added whisked yogurt (also known as curd) while stirring continuously.
+That is all; garnish and Dahi Aloo are ready to enjoy!

 I used plain whole milk yogurt I made in the instant pot the day before.
-If you have not make yogurt in the instant pot yet, I highly recommend it for consistent results especially when the weather is cold.
+If you have not made yogurt in the instant pot yet, I highly recommend it for consistent results, especially when the weather is cold.

 • Whisk the yogurt well before adding to the curry.